 1. Focus on the Information, rather than the device or data center

 When implementing a new information system or updating a current system, focus on building an information infrastructure that optimises the way you find, access and maintain critical business information.
-Think about how users can collaborate better and how automation, reporting tools and mobile applications can help get the best out of your data.
+Think about how users can collaborate better and how automation, reporting tools and mobile applications can help get the best out of your data with a complete dms.

 2. Safeguard your business with data encryption